KunChi232/Hierarchical-Attention-Model-on-Histopathology/Readme.md

 python3 TMA_Validation.py --level patient --hidden_dim 512 --encoder_layer 6 --k_sample 3 -- tau 0.5 --save_path 'path/to/saved/weights' --label 'path/to/label pickle file' --evaluate_mode kfold --kfold 5
 ```

+## Whole slide images tiling
+Please refer to this github [repo](https://github.com/mahmoodlab/CLAM), or you can download the preprocessed data provided by [Kather et al](https://www.nature.com/articles/s41591-019-0462-y).

 ## Data preparation

 You can use any pre-trained CNN model to extract each patch's features.
 Organizing as following Python dictionary format and saving as pickle file.